sheep902/sourcelayers/README.md

 But that's not what the user **wants to do**.
 In this case, all the previous inputs become meaningless to the user in every keystoke, and our app logic should just work that way.

-Use 'Component#forget(type)' to discard all previous intents that is with specified type & triggered by this component.
+Use 'Component#cancel_all(type)' to discard all previous intents that is of specified type & triggered by this component.